learn-co-curriculum/js-advanced-functions-introduction-to-context-lab/README.md

 For simplicity's sake, we'll make these assumptions:

-1. Assume that employees always check in **and** check out
+1. Assume that employees always check in **and** check out.
-2. Assume employees always check in and our on the hour
+2. Assume employees always check in and out on the hour
 3. The time is represented on a 24-hour clock (1300 is 1:00 pm); this keeps the math easier and is the standard in most of the world
 4. When timestamps are needed, they will be provided as `String`s in the form: